vita-student-projects/Gr40_3D_MOT_ByteTrackV2/README.md

 ```
 ## Experimental Setup & Results

-We tested our implementation using two detectors on the validation set.
-Those are MEGVII and BEVFormer.
+We tested our implementation using three detectors on the validation set.
 |  metrics | NDS  |  mAP | Type |
 | :------------: | :------------: | :------------: | :------------: |
 | MEGVII  |  62.8 | 51.9  | Lidar |